 - Trouble with memory or understanding.
 Uncontrolled high blood pressure also may affect your ability to think, remember and learn.
 Trouble with memory or understanding concepts is more common in people who have high blood pressure.

 To diagnose secondary hypertension, your doctor will first take a blood pressure reading using an inflatable cuff, just as your blood pressure is measured during a typical doctor's appointment.

 Your doctor may not diagnose secondary hypertension based on only one higher than normal blood pressure reading.
 It may take three to six high blood pressure measurements at separate appointments to diagnose secondary hypertension.
 These measurements may come from home blood pressure monitoring and ambulatory blood pressure monitoring.
 With ambulatory blood pressure monitoring, a device takes blood pressure measurements automatically at specific times throughout the day.

-- A urine test.
-Your doctor may want to check your urine for markers that could show your high blood pressure is caused by another medical condition.
+- A urine test (urinalysis).
+Your doctor may want to check your urine for markers that could show that your high blood pressure is caused by another medical condition.